 Abortion has persisted as a hot-button issue in U.S. politics since the Supreme Court’s landmark Roe v.
 Wade decision in 1973 legalized it in all 50 states.
 The groundwork was laid to undermine that ruling in 1992, when the high court said states could pass restrictions that don’t present an “undue burden” to women seeking the service.
 Courts are now clogged with challenges to laws testing just what that means.
 The ranks of clinics have been thinning since the late 1980s, when the number of nonhospital providers performing 400 or more abortions per year peaked at 705; by 2011, the most recent year for which data are available, that number had fallen to 553.
-The abortion rate hit an all-time low since Roe of 16.9 per 1,000 women in 2011.
+Using states’ data, the Associated Press concluded that abortion had fallen 12 percent nationwide from 2010 to January 2015, with declines in states both with and without new limitations.

-Both sides of the abortion debate have a stake in the proposition that restricting access to clinics, where almost all abortions in the U.S. are done, is holding abortion rates down.
-Health experts and social scientists say that is one factor but not the whole story.
+Both sides of the abortion debate have a stake in the proposition that restricting access to clinics is holding abortion rates down.
+Health experts and social scientists say that is just one factor.
 Increasing cultural acceptance of single motherhood, the recession (which was accompanied by a decline in pregnancies) and more (as well as more effective) contraceptive use are also behind the drop.
-Almost half the 6.7 million pregnancies each year are unintended, and almost half of these end in abortion, with rates highest among the poor and minorities.
+Almost half the 6.7 million pregnancies each year are unintended, and almost half of these end in abortion.
 One study concluded that if 31 states outlawed abortion tomorrow, the vast majority of women would still travel to states where it remained legal.
 But the impact on those unwilling or unable to travel could still produce a 15 percent drop in abortions nationally and as much as a 4.2 percent rise in the birth rate.
 As access diminishes, abortion rights advocates argue, more women will resort to dangerous and illegal pre-Roe means to avert motherhood.
-There is evidence of this happening: After the Texas law went into effect, an illegal trade in pills that can induce a miscarriage emerged in flea markets in the southwestern part of the state.

 The Reference Shelf